Hot walker

 A hot walker within the practice of horse management is a person such as a groom or stable worker who hand walks hot, sweaty horses after a workout, particularly after work on a racetrack.
 The term hot walker may also refer to a mechanical device designed for the same purpose.

-Hot walking allows the horse to cool down after hard exercise, which helps the horse's pulse and respiration return to normal, reduces stiffness, and minimizes the risk of health issues such as influenza, colic or equine exertional rhabdommyolysis.
+Hot walking allows the horse to cool down after hard exercise, which helps the horse's pulse and respiration return to normal, reduces stiffness, and minimizes the risk of health issues such as influenza, colic or equine exertional rhabdomyolysis.

 For humans, the work is generally considered entry-level in the horse industry and pay is generally close to the minimum wage.
-Mechanical hot walkers cost several thousand dollars, prices varying widely depending on size and construction.
+Mechanical hot walkers cost several thousand dollars, and prices varying widely depending on size and construction.

 Routine

 Management techniques vary widely, but typically following a workout, a horse is hosed or sponged off to remove sweat and sometimes liniment is applied.
 While hot-walking, the handler may periodically stop and offer the horse water to drink.
 A horse may need to be walked for a half hour or more.